skendanavian/lighthouse-labs-scheduler/README.md

 - Webpack, Babel
 - Axios
 - Storybook, Webpack Dev Server, Jest, Testing Library
+- Cypress

-The Scheduler client application created using Create React App.
-Express is the basis for the Scheduler API server application.
+-The Scheduler client application is created using Create React App.
+Express is the basis for the Scheduler API server application (not included here or written by me).

 Both servers run concurrently; requests are proxied from the Webpack development server to the API server.